anieuwland/blackbody/README.md

 # Blackbody

 An image viewer specialized in rendering thermograms.
-For an animated example, visit [here](PREVIEW.md) (warning: 7.5MB download).
+For an animated example, visit [here](PREVIEW.md) (loads a 7.5MB image).

 ![Screenshot of the application](https://bitbucket.org/nimmerwoner/blackbody/downloads/blackbody-01.png)